 Here is an overview of how to retrieve documents from the Business Registry and how to get them apostilled.
 The good news is that e-services enable these actions to be done online too.

-There will not be any official stamps of the Business Registry.
+Please note that there will be no official stamps on these documents.
 Information on source and time of extraction will be displayed.
-All inquiries can be printed out or downloaded in PDF format.

-Many of these documents can be downloaded in English, however, the English versions are machine translated and purely informative, so for an official translation, you should contact a sworn translator to have the original extracts translated.
+Many of these documents can be downloaded in English, but keep in mind that this translation is purely informative and therefore, not official.
+If you need an official translation, you should contact a sworn translator to have the original extracts translated.

-You can learn more about accessing public data about other Estonian companies in our blog.
+You can learn more about accessing public data about Estonian companies in our blog.

 On the extracts from Commercial Register, your personal information will be displayed as full name and personal code.
 This may cause questions abroad when you need to prove, that person on the passport with date of birth DD.MM.YYYY is the same person with personal ID code XYYMMDDXXXX.
 Usually explaining that your Estonian personal ID code actually consists your date of birth is sufficient.
 More information on personal code is available here.
 If you need additional help on this matter, contact us.